 About the Centre

-2. The Oxford Centre for Animal Ethics is an independent centre with the aim of pioneering ethical perspectives on animals through research, teaching, and publication and comprises a fellowship of more than a hundred academics worldwide.
-See www.oxfordanimalethics.com
+- The Oxford Centre for Animal Ethics (www.oxfordanimalethics.com) is an independent centre pioneering ethical perspectives on animals through academic research, teaching, and publication.
+The Centre comprises more than 100 academic Fellows who aim to help people think differently about animals.